 If you’re in an accident with an at-fault driver who has some liability insurance, but not enough to cover all of your bills after an accident, you’ll be glad you had underinsured motorist coverage.
 It’s similar to uninsured coverage, but in this case, the at-fault driver’s insurance typically pays for the damages up to their policy limit, and your underinsured coverage kicks in to help pay the rest.

 If you’re in an accident with an uninsured or underinsured driver, and you don’t have uninsured or underinsured motorist coverage, you’ll be responsible for paying out-of-pocket for damages and medical expenses.
 However, if you’re in an accident where the other driver was at fault and you do have these coverages, you’ll rest easy knowing your finances are protected.

 For additional protection on the road, consider adding the following coverages along with your uninsured motorist insurance.

-Collision insurance.
-Collision insurance is an optional coverage that helps pay to repair or replace your vehicle.
-Collisions can involve another vehicle or an object, like a tree.
+This is an optional coverage that can help pay to repair or replace your vehicle.
+Collision insurance can cover accidents that involve another vehicle or an object, like a tree.

-Medical expense coverage.
-Medical payments coverage helps pay for medical care for you and your passengers, regardless of who is at fault.
+If medical expenses result from an accident, Medical payments coverage can help pay for medical care for you and your passengers, regardless of who is at fault.